AnuradhaMishra/Project1-VisionBankOfIndia/README.md

 ## Project Description

-The Vision Bank of India app is a console-based application that simulates banking operations.
+The Vision Bank of India app is a web-based application that simulates banking operations.
 A customer can apply for an account, view their balance, and make withdrawals and deposits.
 An employee can aprove or deny accounts and view account balances for their customers.

 ## Technologies Used